 Recommended Objectives:

-Expandsion existing Burlington programs that work to connect housing, health care, and social supports for aging residents, with an emphasis on broadening the provision of different types of housing options/situations depending on level of independence.
+Expand existing Burlington programs that work to connect housing, health care, and social supports for aging residents, with an emphasis on broadening the provision of different types of housing options/situations depending on level of independence.

 This includes the expansion of housing-based programs that focus on mental health and social isolation as a determinant of physical health.